Skip to main content

 Setting repository visibility

-All repositories are migrated as private, and only the user that ran the migration and organization owners will have access to the repository.
+All repositories are migrated as private by default, and only the user that ran the migration and organization owners will have access to the repository.
 If you don't want the repository to be private, change the visibility.

 • You can change a repository's visibility in the browser.
 For more information, see "Setting repository visibility."